NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/Simulator.rst

 Deploying the Device simulator web application
 **********************************************

-To build and setup the Device simulator web application to the S3 bucket created when setting up the *Asset Tracker Example* in your AWS account, run the following commands:
+To build and setup the Device simulator web application to the S3 bucket created when setting up the *Asset Tracker Cloud Example* in your AWS account, run the following commands:

 .. code-block:: bash